alisw/alibuild/user.markdown

 - **CFLAGS**: the CFLAGS to use
 - **LDFLAGS**: the LDFLAGS tos use
 - **CMAKE_BUILD_TYPE**: the build type which needs to be used by cmake projects

+## Monitoring builds with Riemann

+aliBuild comes with support for pushing every single line produced by the output to a [Riemann](https://riemann.io) instance.
+This can be enabled by setting the two environment variables:

+- `RIEMANN_HOST`: the hostname Riemann server you want to push your data to, defaults to `localhost`.
+- `RIEMANN_PORT`: the port the Riemann server is listening at, defaults to 5555.